wi1dcard/fingerproxy/README.md

 Check out the examples [`ja3-raw`](example/ja3-raw/) or [`my-fingerprint`](example/my-fingerprint/).
 No code fork needed.

+## Google Chrome JA3 Changing

+Yes, it is an known issue of the original JA3 implementation.
+See [Google Chrome TLS extension permutation](https://github.com/net4people/bbs/issues/220).
+Sorting the TLS extension is one method to avoid the affect of this feature.
+Here is an example [ja3-sorted-extensions](example/ja3-sorted-extensions/).

 ## Use as a Library

 Fingerproxy is degigned to be highly customizable.
 It is separated into serveral packages.
 You can find all packages in the [`pkg`](pkg/) dir and use them to build your own fingerprinting server.